HarshCasper/NeoAlgo/Java/cryptography/des/README.md

 ## Run in Eclipse IDE
 * Create a new _Java Project_ in Eclipse
-* Copy and Paste the created directy under the `src` folder in eclipse
+* Copy and Paste the created directory directy under the `src` folder in eclipse
 * Now click on _Run as Java Project_ or press _Alt+Shift+X,J_